FMCorz/moodle-block_xp/README.md

 - Events from another context than course or module
 - Events having another _educational level_ than _participating_
+- Events flagged as _anonymous_, e.g. in an anonymous Feedback

 The rest is up to you.
 By default the plugin comes with a minimal set of rules to attribute experience points to actions, and to ignore some redundant ones.
 Visit the _Rules_ page in the plugin itself to view or override them.